M-trail/NSF_OAC/README.md

 To get started with CARLA, you can visit the [official documentation](https://carla.readthedocs.io/)&[NSF_OAC project documentation](https://nsf-oac.readthedocs.io/en/latest/) and follow the installation instructions.

-### Applications

-CARLA is widely used in autonomous driving research, particularly in areas like:

-- **Reinforcement Learning**: Training autonomous driving models using reinforcement learning algorithms.
-- **Perception**: Testing and validation of perception systems for obstacle detection, traffic sign recognition, and more.
-- **Planning and Control**: Developing and testing path planning and vehicle control algorithms in a safe and controlled environment.

 ### Resources
 - [UMD NSF_OAC Project Group](https://nsf-oac.readthedocs.io/en/latest/)
 - [CARLA GitHub Repository](https://github.com/carla-simulator/carla)